macktron/macktron.github.io/index.markdown

 * %A1 and %A2 are the percentage of **Abstain** votes.
 * This approach allows us to capture how **similarly** two groups voted, rather than how **unified** they are internally.

-Using this function, we create a similarity matrix that captures how similarly each pair of EPGs voted.
-From this matrix, we apply PCA (Principal Component Analysis) to reduce the data to two dimensions.
-This allows us to embed each EPG in a 2D space, where groups with similar voting patterns appear closer together, and those with different patterns are farther apart.
+With this method, we can see how similarly each group in the European Parliament (EPGs) voted.
+We use this information to make a map where each group is a point.
+Groups that voted in similar ways appear closer together on the map, while those that voted differently are farther apart.
+This map is created using a technique called PCA, which helps us show complex patterns in just two dimensions.

 # Clustering of EPG simmilarity